 You need a special type of mortgage called a condo loan, which may have different rules and requirements than other home loans.
 That’s why it is crucial to know everything about condominium loans before you apply for one.

 Do you have questions or need more help with condominium loans?
 Please reach out to us today and let GCA Forums Mortgage Group help you.
 We are a team of professional mortgage brokers who can help you get the perfect condo loan for your situation.
 Our mortgage experts will walk you through the loan process and ensure you get the best deal possible.
 Please don’t hesitate to let me know.
-Contact the team at GCA Forums Mortgage Group today and let us make your condo dream come true.
+Contact the team at GCA Forums Mortgage Group today and Contact a mortgage professional to review your condo project, borrower qualifications, and loan options before making an offer.

 Common Condo Project Requirements That Lenders Check